 Applicants must also demonstrate sufficient assets and income to possess a racehorse.
-Individuals, corporations and private groups (syndicates) may own racehorses.
-It is notable that the number enrolled in membership corporations has been increasing recently.
-Also, trainers, trainer's assistants, jockeys, stable hands and others who have direct contact with racing operations and racehorses may not become horse owners while retaining their training, jockey, or stable hand status.
+Individuals, corporations and private groups (syndicates) may own racehorses, and the number enrolled in membership corporations has been increasing recently.
+Also, trainers, trainer's assistants, jockeys, stable hands and others who have direct contact with racing operations and racehorses may not become horse owners.